 - Don’t camp by still waters.

 - Clear well the area where you put your tent.
 Rocks, briars, and twigs don’t just disappear because you put a tarp over them.
+Here’s a list of more camping skills you’ll need.

 - Raccoons will chew through things they cannot open easily.